hashicorp/terraform-website/content/source/docs/cloud/registry/add.html.md

 -> **Note:** Public modules are not supported in Terraform Enterprise.
 [permissions-citation]: #intentionally-unused---keep-for-maintainers

--> **API:** See the [Registry Modules API](../api/modules.html#create-a-module-with-no-vcs-connection-).
-If you use the API to add a public module, be sure to create a module with no VCS connection and to set the `registry_name` property to `public`.

 ## Adding a Public Module

 1. Click "Registry" in the main navigation bar to go to your organization's module registry and then click "Find public modules".
 The Search Public Modules page appears, with a text field that you can use to search for public modules.